Lippia-io/lippia-api-sample-project/README.md

 ![Assertion 5, assertion of json obtained against json expected modified by some parameters](docs/images/assertion-5_sample.png)

-It uses a override method called "validateFields", in this case, it receives 2 parameters: Object actual, Object jsonExpected.
+It uses a override method called "validateFields", in this case, it receives 3 parameters: Object actual, Object jsonExpected, and a list of parameters
 It works in the following way:

 ```